 Double-Eave Intersecting Gable & Hip Roofs

-It is used on a garden structure
+It is used in a garden structure.

-Ancient Chinese architectural drawings
+Ancient Chinese Architectural Drawings

 These are 600-year-old architectural drawings for Beijing Forbidden City produced by Ming Dynasty architects from Suzhou.